Therapeutic Boarding Schools Helping Wisconsin Families

-Asheville Academy provides young girls from Wisconsin with a therapeutic environment that helps them through emotional and behavioral struggles.
-As a leading therapeutic boarding school, our program combines evidence-based therapeutic techniques, accredited academics, and caring staff to help girls from Wisconsin find success.
+Asheville Academy provides a therapeutic environment for young girls from Wisconsin who are struggling with emotional and behavioral issues.
+Our program, one of the leading therapeutic boarding schools, combines evidence-based therapeutic techniques, accredited academics, and caring staff to help girls from Wisconsin find success.
 Asheville Academy is one of the top therapeutic boarding schools for Wisconsin families, even though it is located in Asheville, North Carolina.

 We have helped multiple families from around the country, who have daughters dealing with defiance, depression or anxiety, and school refusal.
-Girls have the opportunity to begin their healing journey in a new environment without distractions at therapeutic boarding schools located outside of Wisconsin.
-Our therapeutic program was designed specifically for girls ages 10-14.
+As a therapeutic boarding school located outside of Wisconsin, we provide a new environment without distractions for girls to begin their healing journey.
+Specializing in helping Wisconsin girls ages 10 to 14, our therapeutic program was designed specifically for girls in this age range.
 Every aspect of our program, from our engaging campus, weekend activities, and community involvement, was designed to meet the needs of young girls.

 Through our unique equine and animal therapy, family therapy, and clinical team, girls from Wisconsin and their families rebuild, repair, and reconnect themselves.
-For more information about getting help for your daughter from Wisconsin through our therapeutic boarding school, please call 800-264-8709.
+For more information about whether our therapeutic boarding school may be a good fit for your family, call 800-264-8709!

 Finding Help for Your Daughter with a Wisconsin Therapeutic Boarding School

 Asheville Academy, a leading therapeutic boarding school, provides accredited academics to students who may have struggled in traditional school settings.
 Recognized by the State of North Carolina as a certified non-public school, we offer small learning environments to meet each student’s abilities, study habits, and motivations.
 Based on small class sizes, each girl receives more specialized assistance and accommodating lesson plans.
-Our positive and supportive environment allows girls to achieve academic success based on personalized learning approaches.
+This personalized learning approach allows us to help girls achieve academic success in a positive environment.

 Our Therapeutic Approach

 Asheville Academy has helped families from all over the country achieve lasting change and success.
-Some of our unique therapeutic techniques include Equine Therapy, DBT, and Group Therapy.
-Our campus offers Wisconsin girls multiple therapeutic facilities that help create a comfortable and nurturing home-like community.
-Girls learn new ways to interact with peers, adults, and their families in our safe and comfortable setting.
-For more information, call 800.264.8709 today!
+Our multidisciplinary approach includes dynamic therapeutic techniques such as Equine Therapy, DBT, and Group Therapy.
+Wisconsin girls are a part of a comfortable and nurturing home-like community with multiple therapeutic facilities on our campus.
+In our safe and comfortable setting, girls learn new ways to interact with peers, adults, and their families.
+To learn more about our beautiful North Carolina campus and the support we provide, call 800.264.8709!